Fellowship

 About this opportunity

-The Tarrson Social Venture Fellowship is a capstone social entrepreneurship resource that provides funding and sustained coaching to graduating University of Chicago students or recent alumni who are committed to growing a startup that helps solve a social or environmental problem.
-The fellowship supports entrepreneurs as they raise philanthropic or venture capital for their enterprises.
-Each person accepted into the fellowship receives $20,000 in the form of a Simple Agreement for Future Equity (SAFE), paid out to an incorporated entity in quarterly intervals of $5,000 over a one-year period, plus an additional $5,000 to support travel, technology, customer research, and legal expenses.
-Fellows running nonprofit organizations receive the fellowship funds as a grant instead of SAFE.
-The program includes sustained coaching from the Rustandy Center through check-ins to help fellows develop and grow their ventures.
-Created in 2017 by Ron Tarrson, MBA '72, with matching funds from John Edwardson, MBA '72, the fellowship has supported social entrepreneurs working across various sectors including composting solutions, e-commerce platforms empowering vendors, privacy compliance technology, and nonprofit member communities promoting charitable giving.
+The Tarrson Social Venture Fellowship provides funding and advising to graduating University of Chicago students or recent alumni who are committed to growing a startup that helps solve a social or environmental problem.
+As the Rustandy Center's capstone social entrepreneurship resource, the fellowship supports entrepreneurs as they raise philanthropic or venture capital for their enterprises.
+Each fellow receives $25,000 in total funding: $20,000 provided through a Simple Agreement for Future Equity (SAFE) paid in quarterly installments of $5,000 over a one-year period, plus a separate $5,000 to support travel, technology, customer research, and legal expenses.
+Fellows running nonprofit organizations receive the funds as a grant rather than a SAFE.
+Additionally, fellows benefit from sustained coaching and continued relationship with the Rustandy Center through regular check-ins.

 12 - 13 mo